-Employees, suppliers, and customers may contact a local or regional HR representative; our legal, internal audit or compliance departments; or our confidential, 24-hour Alertline to ask questions about our human rights policy or report concerns.
+Employees, suppliers, and customers may contact a local or regional HR representative; our legal, internal audit or compliance departments; or our confidential, 24-hour Alertline to ask questions about our human rights policy or report concerns or walk-ins.
 The Alertline is maintained by a third-party provider, and complaints may be made online or via country-specific toll-free telephone numbers.
-All complaints or inquiries are assigned to members of the Company's Internal Audit, legal or Employee Relations teams and promptly invested.
-Investigations must be completed in 10, 15 or 20 business days; depending on severity.
+Complaints or inquiries are assigned to the German Human Rights Officer or trained members of the Company's Employee Relations, Internal Audit, Legal or Human Resources teams for investigation.
+Investigations must be completed in 10, 15 or 20 business days, depending on severity.
 All stakeholders are informed about the outcome of the investigations and any related corrective actions.
 The Company does not tolerate retaliation for reporting a complaint on the Alertline, and anonymous reports are welcome.

-Employees are informed about the Alertline through postings in our facilities, the Code of Conduct, Global Whistleblower Policy, and other policies.
+Employees are informed about the Alertline through postings in our facilities, the Code of Conduct, the Company websites, the Global Whistleblower Policy, and other policies.
 They also receive information about filing complaints via the Alertline during annual compliance training and occasional notices.
 Suppliers are notified about the availability of the Alertline via the Company's public website and the Global Supplier Code of Conduct.
 Employees who fail to report a violation of the Company's policies, including but not limited to the prohibition against forced labour, human trafficking, and child labour, are subject to discipline, up to and including termination.